 If you have time, I highly recommend you listen to these two videos below.

 Note how this woman below at the 18:44 mark talks about what she says gets heavily edited.

 Pharmaceutical drugs can kill people.
 For real.
-I'm not saying they're all bad, and I do want to say that some of them were helpful for my husband, for the short term (spironolactone and lasix did seem to help him, though he got OFF them).
+I'm not saying they're all bad, and I do want to say that some of them were helpful for my husband, for the short term (spironolactone and lasix did seem to help him, but you should know spironolactone has a black box warning and causes tumors in rats, and Lasix / Furosemide has been shown to cause kidney failure, extremely elevated blood sugar, and very low calcium).
 Please do all the research you can and be sure you are looking up EVERY SINGLE MEDICATION you or your loved one is taking.
 It's your life, and it's your right, and your responsibility, to know.